 The calloc function initializes the items to 0.
+The maximum amount of memory allocated at once is limited to 0xFFFFD000.

 See also malloc and realloc.

-X The address of the first byte, which is aligned on a quadword boundary (Alpha only) or an octaword boundary (I64 only).
+x The address of the first byte, which is aligned on a quadword boundary (Alpha only) or an octaword boundary (Integrity servers only).
 NULL Indicates an inability to allocate the space.